JefroB/Manifesto-Enforcer/README.md

 code --install-extension manifesto-enforcer-0.0.5-alpha.vsix

 # Open VSCode and look for the shield icon in the activity bar
-# Click "💬 Chat with Piggie" to start
+# Click "💬 Chat with Piggie" to start chatting with the AI agent
 ```

 ### **2. Index Your Codebase**
 ```
-1. Click "📚 Index Codebase" in Piggie's chat
+1. Click "📚 Index Codebase" in Piggie's chat window
 2. Wait for indexing to complete
 3. See "Indexed X files" status
 ```